raceychan/ididi/README.md

 ### Terminology

-dependent: a class, or a function that requires arguments to be built/called.
+`dependent`: a class, or a function that requires arguments to be built/called.

-dependency: an object that is required by a dependent.
+`dependency`: an object that is required by a dependent.

-resource: if a dependent implements the Async/ContextManager, or it has an async/sync generator as its factory, it is considered a resource.
+`resource`: a dependent that implements the Async/ContextManager, or has an async/sync generator as its factory, it is considered a resource.

 ### Automatic dependencies injection